 We will not include personal e-mail or postal addresses, or telephone numbers on our website or in printed publications without the individual’s permission.

-We adhere to the expectations of the General Data Protection Regulations, so your data will not be shared with any outside bodies.
+We adhere to the expectations of the General Data Protection Regulations, so your data will not be shared with any outside bodies (and will in any case be in accordance with ourGDPR policy).
 "Blind copy" will be used in sending out emails to groups of people.

 We may use group photographs or footage with very general labels, such as "junior coaching in progress", or "congress winners", etc.